 AIDS has nearly disappeared from public consciousness, but the disease lives on.
 In fact, AIDS is spreading at an alarming rate among certain populations.
 And while science may be within striking distance of a cure, the obstacles to eradicating the disease — scientific, political and social — are as formidable as ever.

 AIDS is still very much a story playing out in real time.
-Rage Against the Plague is the first documentary film series that tells the whole story – the full scope and impact that AIDS and HIV had and are continuing to have on our world.
+LOVE + RAGE IN THE TIME OF HIV + AIDS is the first documentary film series that tells the whole story — the full scope and impact that AIDS and HIV had and are continuing to have on our world.

 "When the history of AIDS and the global response to it is written, our most precious contribution may well be that at the time of the plague we did not flee; we did not hide; and we did not separate."

 Former Head of the World Health Organization's Global AIDS Program